ersilia-os/ersilia/documentation/README_SUKRITI_SOOD.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Operations
+## License and citation

-The Ersilia Open Source Initiative is a UK-based charity focused on strengthening the research capacity for infectious and neglected diseases by developing and implementing novel artificial intelligence and machine learning tools.
-ML is advancing at incredible speed, holding the promise to revolutionize biomedical practice by leveraging large amounts of data and decreasing the number and cost of laboratory experiments.
-Unfortunately, in practice, many of ML benefits are only accessible to experienced data scientists, without real adoption of the technology in day-to-day research in laboratories and hospitals.
+This repository is open-sourced under GNU General Public License v3.0 or later.
+See [LICENSE](https://github.com/ersilia-os/ersilia/blob/master/LICENSE) to see the full text.
+Please [cite us](https://github.com/ersilia-os/ersilia/blob/master/CITATION.cff), if you use it.

 <p align="right">(<a href="#top">back to top</a>)</p>

-## License

-This repository is open-sourced under [GNU AFFERO GENERAL PUBLIC LICENSE](https://github.com/ersilia-os/ersilia/blob/master/LICENSE).
-Please check the link bellow before using it.

-<p align="right">(<a href="#top">back to top</a>)</p>

-## Vision

-The project is focused on strengthening the community guidelines, working on materials for and dissemination like blogposts, scientific publications etc. The mission is to again maintain the balance between countries by supporting research in unfunded settings and remove the gap created.

-<p align="right">(<a href="#top">back to top</a>)</p>

-## Future Scope

-It will help you to create an effective documentation.
-The tool developed worldwide are still untouched who doesn’t have the expertise even after they are fully published on open source.
-Due to these untouched tools a huge gap has been created specially in low and middle income countries.
-Through this access to bioinformatic facilities or data science experts are scarce.
-So to heal this problem we have created FOSS software to ease the access to expertise and support research into neglected infectious diseases.
-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

-<p align="right">(<a href="#top">back to top</a>)</p>

-## Attributes

-This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available [here](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).
-Community Impact Guidelines were inspired by Mozilla's code of conduct enforcement ladder.
-For answers to common questions about this code of conduct, see the [FAQ](https://www.contributor-covenant.org/faq).
-Translations are available [here](https://www.contributor-covenant.org/translations).

-<p align="right">(<a href="#top">back to top</a>)</p>

 ## Credit

-The credit of this goes to the [Digital Infrastructure Incubator](https://github.com/matiassingers/awesome-readme), focused on FOSS community and governance, the [Open Life Sciences](https://openlifesci.org/), for implementing Open Science practices at all levels and the [Software Sustainability Fellowship](https://www.software.ac.uk/programmes-and-events/fellowship-programme)
+This project is inspired by the participation of the Ersilia Open Source Initiative in three programs this year: The [Digital Infrastructure Incubator](https://github.com/matiassingers/awesome-readme), focused on FOSS community and governance, the [Open Life Sciences](https://openlifesci.org/), for implementing Open Science practices at all levels and the [Software Sustainability Fellowship](https://www.software.ac.uk/programmes-and-events/fellowship-programme), oriented towards the sustainability of research software tools.

 ## Contact